 411. Engineering Statistics (5).
 Pr., MH 264.

 Basic probability theory; combinatorics; random variables; special distributions; applications to scientific and engineering data.
 May be taught concurrently with MH 467 and MH 667.
+EN 411 usually is offered only in the Fall Quarter of even years.

 GERONTOLOGY (GER)